 Employee wellbeing budgets

-A recent news story in HR Magazine revealed that up to 75% businesses will slash wellbeing programmes after pandemic – a sobering thought for anyone responsible for health and wellbeing programs in the workplace.
+A recent news story in HR Magazine revealed that up to 75% of businesses will slash wellbeing programmes after pandemic – a sobering thought for anyone responsible for health and wellbeing programs in the workplace.

 But, the source of the statistic – Gartner’s Support Wellbeing in 2021 and Beyond survey – spins the news slightly differently.
-It states that, although only one quarter of organisations plan to maintain their wellbeing strategy introduced during the pandemic, “HR leaders should consider sustaining programmes beyond the pandemic due to the financial difficulties and lingering stress that will persist even after the outbreak subsides.”
+It states that, although only one-quarter of organisations plan to maintain their wellbeing strategy introduced during the pandemic, “HR leaders should consider sustaining programmes beyond the pandemic due to the financial difficulties and lingering stress that will persist even after the outbreak subsides.”

 Mental health emergency